 It goes without saying that you are creative and have a passion for design!
 You are also likely to be motivated, creative, independent and bring a solid work-ethic to the classroom.
 You will be encouraged to share your ideas and opinions as well as to seek out inventive ways of learning.
 You will take part in internships and special projects as well as study abroad in order to broaden your creative horizons.
 While at Salem you will complete a required research project.
-You may also want to join the Salem College Student Chapter of the American Society of Interior Design (ASID).

 In design at Salem you will be involved with student projects which run the gamut from field trips to furniture market and reports on the latest trends, to volunteering at the Habitat for Humanity ReStore Spaces Event.